 He was a nominee director in Fung Choi Media Group Ltd, a China based company listed in the Singapore Stock Exchange from August 2009 to July 2010 and PMP Ltd, a company listed in the Australia Stock Exchange, from November 2007 to August 2010.
 He was the Chief Executive Officer and Executive Director of Fraser & Neave Holdings Berhad from July 2010 till July 2013.

+Currently, he is the Chief Executive Officer (Non Alcoholic Beverage) of Fraser & Neave Limited and Non-Independent Non-Executive Director of Fraser & Neave Holdings Berhad.
 He is also an Independent Non-Executive Director of Malaysia Smelting Corporation Berhad and a Nominee Director of Vinamilk (Vietnam Dairy Products Joint Stock Company).